 We accept article contributions from the campus community but we cannot guarantee publication.
 Before writing the story, send an email query to the UToday editor by filling in and sending this form.
 We may consult a communicator in your faculty or unit before accepting a story proposal.
 If the article is not suitable for UCalgary News, we’ll try to refer you to other departments that may be interested.

-The Content and Publications photographer takes photos for UCalgary News and other Office of Advancement purposes.
+The campus news photographer takes photos for UCalgary News, arch magazine, and other Office of Advancement purposes.
 However, the photographer is not available for general campus event photography or staff photos.
 If you require event photo coverage, you will need to hire an external event photographer.
-We can supply recommendations if needed; contact the Content and Publications photographer for more information.
+We can supply recommendations if needed; contact the photographer for more information.

 No. Email is the primary preferred method of communication with employees.
 Everyone who is a full- or part-time employee automatically receives it via automated HR technology.
 The list of employees is refreshed regularly to ensure accuracy; therefore, it is not necessary to subscribe or unsubscribe.
 The list is not managed within the Office of Advancement; please contact UService if you are receiving the UToday email in error.
 The Canadian Anti-Spam Legislation (CASL) pertains to commercial electronic messages and does not apply to employee/internal communications.